umnovjp/NHLShiftStats4/README.md

 # NHLShiftStats4
 This repo is update on my previous repo located here: https://github.com/umnovjp/NHLShiftsStats3.
 I just started doing staff in a different way.
 Using objects and not arrays.
 Does not improve too much in fact using object takes more lines than arrays.
 Copied old script to start with.
 ## Future Development
 That's developing pretty well.
 I am progressing.
 Developed function lineByLine2 which is absolutely different from lineByLine1.
 And I found many errors that I did not see before.
 One example is game on 05/29.
 Had some issues with case when team dressed 11F.
 Not resolved in functions lineByLine1, lineByline2.
 So created lineByLine3 to count case when forwards 9 and 10 played as a line against opponent's lines.
 It works really well.
 But I need to include fiveOnFive5.
+Don with fiveByFive6.
+Maybe will add G time to fiveOnFive.

+## Miscellaneous Info
 Games with 11F in March 2025: 03/01 game 1 A 11F, game 5 H 11F, 03/02 game 4 A 11F, 03/03 game 2 A 11F, game 3 A 11F, 03/08 game 0 H 11F, game 6 H 11F, 03/11 game 4 A 11F, game 10 11F, 3/15 game 3 A 11F, 3/17 game 1 H 11F, 3/20 game 7 A 11F game 8 A 11F, 3/22 game 2 11F, 3/23 game 4 A 11F, 3/24 game 1 H 11F, 3/25 game 2 H 11F, 3/27 game 0 A 11F, game 2 H 11F, game 8 A 11F, 3/28 game 1 A 11F, 3/29 game 1 H 11F, 3/30 game 7, 3/31 game 1 A 11F, 04/01 game 4, 04/03 game 1, 04/05 game 6, 04/06 game 6 H 11F, 4/7 game 0 A 11F, game 2 A 11F.

 Games with 11F in 2025-26 season, 10/09 game 0 CHI A 11F, game 10 A 11F, 10/11 game 10 A 11F, 10/13 game 9 H 11F, 10/30 game 2 all data missing, 09/11 game 0, game 3 11/12 H 11F, game 0 11/14, game 5 11/18, game 6 H 11/20. game 3 11/23 H 11F. game 0 11/26 h team, game 9 11/26 11F h team. through 12/1. game 13 11/28 h team 11F.
 For comparison of line against line function, used game 11/26 and game 3 11/21 kings bruins does not have data anymore.
 For comparison of lineByLine times when 12F team played against 11F team, used games 13 11/28, game 9 11/26, game 0 11/14. game 3 11/23, game 6 11/20, game 5 11/18 all data missing.

 resolved but game 0 on 11/09 has an error. game 1 11/15 has error in away lines 3rd period. game 0 11/16 error line 346. game 2 11/17 error line 60???. game 0 11/19 produces an error line 345 or so. game 5 11/20 error line 340 because this line does not have shift data.
 Game 0 11/21 error line 340 because this game does not have shift data. game 0 11/23 error line 340. game 0 11/26 error line 346 it was 11F. negative time but also stops with an error line 343.

-lineByLine3
-398-404 first ml loop qr players, shiftsLine3[n] is the output 406-412 second ml loop qrs line, shiftsLine3[n+3] is the output 413-419 next ml loop uv players, shiftsLine3[n+6] is the output 422-428 next ml loop qrs line plays against tu pair shiftsLine3[9][n] is the output 429-442 determine seconds and shifts